 This trip may not be about sightseeing, but that doesn’t mean you can’t cross a few attractions off your list during your visit.

-SCAD Museum of Art– See the work of the students and up-and-coming artists at this on campus museum.
+SCAD Museum of Art– See the work of the students and up-and-coming artists at this on-campus museum.
+The museum also hosts rotating exhibits.

 Free walking tour– Visit all the top attractions and learn about the history of the city with these free daily walking tours.
-Be sure to tip your guide!
+Even though there’s no ticket price, be sure to tip your guide!

 700 Kitchen Cooking School– Gather your friends for a cooking class at the city’s most luxurious hotel.
 Classes cater to types of cuisine, so learn to cook the Lowcountry cuisine you enjoy at local restaurants.